 Bang for the Buck Performance + Warmth

 The Furnace Carbon Comp 4/3 Hooded is relatively new to the game, and we have been really impressed with the performance-to-value ratio this wetsuit provides.
 This year it has been upgraded with Billabong’s exclusive Graphene technology which is an improvement from the older carbon liner making it retain more heat longer, keeping you warmer.
 The most notable thing about this suit, upon first impression, is how lightweight and flexible it is.
 Billabong uses their top-of-the-line neoprene in this suit, and it stands up to other high-end neoprenes if it doesn’t completely beat them.

 A few more thoughtful choices also went into to creating this wetsuit.
 One reason the Furnace Carbon Comp is extra lightweight is because it doesn’t have a heavy duty liner throughout the entire suit.
-Instead, it has a lightweight Furnace Carbon lining only in the torso and thighs.
+Instead, it has a lightweight Furnace Carbon lining in the torso and thighs.
 Add to that, the taped seams do not double up anywhere, meaning, they don’t use tape on the inside combined with a fluid seam weld on the outside in the same places.
-This means stretch is maximized but your seams are still 100% covered.
-All said and done, we’re really stoked on this wetsuit and for the price it can’t be beat.
+This means stretch is maximized and your seams are 100% covered.
+All said and done, we’re stoked on this wetsuit and for the price it can’t be beat.

 Highlights & Features

 - Superflex Neo Tape